Let's imagine a model with two entity types A and B, pointing to each other through an association: A.b and B.a.

 There are two problems with this limitations:

-1. ORM allows to only update one side of the association (the owning side), which means users are likely to only update one side from time to time.
+1. ORM allows only updating one side of the association (the owning side), which means users are likely to only update one side from time to time.
 When they do, Hibernate Search will silently "forget" to reindex.
 Best case, users will spot the problem, will assume Search is buggy and painstakingly update their application to update both sides of the association; worst case they will not spot the problem and they will ship a buggy application.

 2. This effectively precludes us from allowing unidirectional associations, where A.b doesn't exist and is replaced with a query: if we did that, we wouldn't be able to reindex when the association is updated on the B side.